-Valuation Comparison A good indicator of properties that are more likely to sell for redevelopment are those on which the underlying land value is greater than the improvements.
-In many cases this is vacant property, or a larger parcel with limited use.
-Looking at Irondale, a significant portion of properties fall into this category.
-This condition indicates areas where possible change might occur in the future through reinvestment.
-Ownership Patterns Roughly 30% of the parcels within the Irondale Neighborhood are owner occupied.
-However, as visible from the map, the total area of these parcels makes up a much smaller percentage of the neighborhood.
-These properties complicate the future discussions because owner occupied units tend to be well-maintained and have been well cared for.
-Special considerations The importance of the brownfields within the Irondale neighborhood cannot be overstated.
+of the 237 housing units in the neighborhood were owner occupied, or roughly 62%.
+The 2016 American Community Survey estimated a higher percentage, based on growth trends in the area, at 70% of units being owner-occupied.
+These properties add a unique component to the future discussions because owner occupied units tend to be wellmaintained and have been well cared for, and oftentimes owners have invested significant time and finances into their properties.
+Field mapping the owner occupied versus rental units in the neighborhood may be beneficial to moving forward with specific policy decisions.

+The importance of the brownfields within the Irondale neighborhood cannot be overstated.
 As redevelopment pressures mount, these properties may become more apt to change.
 However, the lack of infrastructure within the area creates an added layer of difficulty to improving the area by creating major financial hurdles.
 Looking at the future of the district, redevelopment of industrial uses into other industrial uses will be difficult without coordinated efforts and priorities for public infrastructure.